 If Council determines from the cost estimate that the project is financially feasible and directs staff to proceed with the process, there would be additional community consultation and negotiations with the marine carriers and regulators.
 Council has also directed staff to identify water crossing options to a bridge in the event that it is not possible to proceed with a bridge.

 Fundraising efforts are underway and an additional grant has been provided by TransLink for the project.
 The City has been working with Port Metro Vancouver, Transport Canada and marine carriers (tug boat operators who transport barges and log booms through the North Arm of the Fraser River) on clearance and bridge code requirements and regulatory approvals in order to begin construction in 2016 for project completion in 2017.
 A Request for Qualifications (RFP) for engineering firms interested in project has been issued and the response to this RFQ was strong.
 The final decision to proceed with construction will depend on completing a detailed design that meets the needs of all river users within the available budget and obtaining necessary regulatory approvals from Port Metro Vancouver and Transport Canada.
 These approvals involve navigation and environmental approvals as well as consultation with the community and First Nations.
 We are currently starting this work and will have several opportunities for feedback as we move through this next phase.

 Open House - Dec 2015

 Thank you to everyone who provided feedback based on the open house held on December 2, 2015.
-We are currently reviewing the comments and will be back with a summary in early 2016, along with additional opportunities to provide input.
 The information shown at the event can be found below.

 Reports to Council